capr/multigit/README.md

 	$ mgit release 1.0 update     # adds .mgit/1.0.release

-This creates a list with current versions of all repos.
+This creates (or updates) a list with currently checked out versions of all repos, effectively creating a snapshot of the entire project.
-To clone and/or checkout those versions in the future, use:
+This snapshot can be later restored with:

 	$ mgit release 1.0 checkout